With experience across a variety of clean energy industries, our board members help us pave the way toward decarbonization.

 Bryan Garcia

-Board Chair, President and CEO, Connecticut Green Bank
+Board Treasurer, President and CEO, Connecticut Green Bank

 Bryan Garcia is the president and CEO of the Connecticut Green Bank, the nation’s first state-level green bank.
 The green bank model demonstrates how smarter use of public resources can attract more private investment in the green economy, reducing the burden of energy costs on households and businesses (especially within vulnerable communities), creating jobs in local communities, and reducing greenhouse gas emissions that cause global climate change.
 With its message of “inclusive prosperity,” the Connecticut Green Bank won the “Innovations in American Government Award” in 2017 by the Harvard Kennedy School’s Ash Center for Democratic Governance and Innovation.